 1. Multi Select: This option lets you define the custom boundary using the mySidewalk geographies.

-In this example we choose Census Tracts, but you can choose any of the geographies available.
+In this example we choose Zip Codes, but you can choose any of the geographies available.
 You can then select as many geographies as you need to complete your custom boundary.
-We start by searching to give us a reference point.

-Pro-Tip: The selections for your new layer don’t need to be adjacent.
+Pro-Tip: The selections for your new layer don’t need to be adjacent and the shape types don't need to be the same!

 2. Polygon: This option is the most free-form.
 It allows you to draw any shape you want.
 The example layer here first changes the background map to traffic and then follows the downtown highway loop in Kansas City, Missouri.